CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 Both primary and secondary CloudM Migrate servers communicate with source and destination endpoints over port 80 and 443.
 The CloudM Migrate licensing endpoint uses port 443.

 Depending on firewall restrictions it maybe nessecary to whitelist the licensing server portal.thecloudmigrator.com.

+### Updating

+To update CloudM Migrate this can be performed from the Primary node using CloudM Migrate Service Manager.
+Validate the all cluster nodes are inactive and select Upgrade Servers from the Remote Connections tab.

 ### Self Hosted Only Endpoints

 Several endpoints can only be used as a source with the Self Hosted install.